Below are quotations from a variety of Yoga texts.

 "We are often sent angels in the disguise of troublemakers."

-"You never really know until you take something out of your life, take a vacation from something, exactly how it fits into your life."
+"You never really know until you take something out of your life, exactly how it fits into your life."

 "Guilt has its purpose.
 Just as anger, fear, and grief have their appropriate places, so does guilt.
 Allow guilt to serve as a warning for you; let it tell you when you are violating your own core values.
 I feel guilty, I apologize.
 But that is where the guilt ends.
-I don't have to keep track of my bad behavior and use it beat myself up.
-I take care of it, end of story.
-If we don't use guilt as a warning device the same way we use fear or anger, it begins to fester in us."
+I don't have to keep track of my bad behavior and use it to beat myself up.
+I take care of it, end of story."

 "It you want to know a thing, read that.
 If you want to understand a thing, study that.
 And if you want to master a thing, teach that."